calvinchengyx/COVID19_Tweets/README.md

 - [Result based on human-coded Data 1016](#report)

 ## Data Collection <a name="introduction"></a>
 We extracted Twitter data from the public Coronavirus Twitter dataset created by [Chen, Lerman and Ferrara (2020)](https://github.com/echen102/COVID-19-TweetIDs).
 The dataset features tweets containing keywords related to the COVID-19 pandemics collected from the Twitter streaming API from 28th January 2020 and is continued to be updated every week.
-By the time we collected our data, it contained more than 232 million tweets and over 60% of tweets are in English.
+By the time we collected our data (July 2020), it contained more than 232 million tweets and over 60% of tweets are in English.
 The present project seeks to analyse COVID-19 conspiracy theory (CT) related tweets made by Twitter users from Jan 21 to June 30, 2020.

 According to a pre-identified keyword list, we firstly filtered CT related tweets by self-defined regular expressions (please refer to `ct_keywords.txt` file for more information).
-After some preliminary data wranglings (i.e., removing NAs, removing non-English tweets, etc.), we kept sample tweets with following information: tweet user id, tweet user screen name, tweet user name, tweet id, tweet created time stamp, retweeted tweet id, retweeted user id, retweet created time stamp, reply user id, reply tweet id, quoted status, mentioned user id, url, source, favourite count, retweet count, language code, contents, etc. As a result, 174,031 tweets (`ct_twitter_3.rds` file in this repo) were retrieved finally.
+After some preliminary data wranglings (i.e., removing NAs, removing non-English tweets, etc.), we kept sample tweets with following information: tweet user id, tweet user screen name, tweet user name, tweet id, tweet created time stamp, retweeted tweet id, retweeted user id, retweet created time stamp, reply user id, reply tweet id, quoted status, mentioned user id, url, source, favourite count, retweet count, language code, contents, etc. As a result, 171,132 tweets (`ct_twitter_1016.rds` file in this repo) were retrieved finally.
 Details are shown as below.

 | CT ID | CT category | Num of Cases  |
 | :---------: |:-------------:|:-----:|